Why Do People Love Annapurna More Than Everest?

 A report shows that while Annapurna Region is visited by some 200,000 tourists, only 45,000 trekkers reach the Everest Region.
 There are multiple reasons “Why do people love Annapurna more than Everest?”

-This blog aims at giving you the most responsible factors that make Annapurna more loved trekking and tour destinations than the Everest.
+This blog aims at giving you the most responsible factors that make Annapurna more loved Nepal trekking and Nepal tour destinations than the Everest.

 Beautiful Himalayas of the Annapurna Massif